 Nebraska Revised Statute 25-2913

-Mediators; qualifications; compensation; powers and duties.
+Mediators and restorative justice facilitators; qualifications; compensation; powers and duties.

-(1) Mediators of approved centers shall have completed at least thirty hours of training in conflict resolution techniques, neutrality, agreement writing, and ethics.
+(1) Mediators and restorative justice facilitators of approved centers shall have completed at least thirty hours of basic mediation training, including conflict resolution techniques, neutrality, agreement writing, and ethics.
 An initial apprenticeship with an experienced mediator shall be required for at least three sessions for all mediators without prior mediation experience.

-- Laws 1991, LB 90, § 13.
+- Laws 1991, LB 90, § 13;